-□ Prior to arrival students, partner coordinators, and visiting faculty and staff are made aware of the public health crisis, any related local and national laws, policies, and guidance, and any changes to FIE's programme delivery including academic delivery, housing and facilities provisions, medical and counselling support, and the cancellation policy. $\ \square$ Prior to arrival FIE staff will assist students in preparing for their time in London by: Providing an update packing list (if applicable) to ensure full compliance with UK laws and FIE policies (e.g. masks, thermometer, hand sanitizer); Making students aware of any additional FIE rules, regulations, policies, procedures, or directives related to the crisis; Clearly identifying information related to the crisis in pre-arrival email communications; Being available to conduct related to health and safety and the current situation in the UK fo students and partner coordinators. $\hfill \square$ Students are informed prior to arrival that they are expected to act responsibly with regards to their personal and other's health and well-being. □ Students are encouraged have a UK cell phone and mobile internet access (data) for the duration of their programme.
-Student cell phone numbers will be registered no later than the first week of classes ☐ On arrival students are expected adopt a community minded focus and take responsibility for their health; this expectation is reiterated throughout orientation and includes but is not limited to:
+Prior to arrival students, partner coordinators, and visiting faculty and staff are made aware of the public health crisis, any related local and national laws, policies, and guidance, and any changes to FIE's programme delivery including academic delivery, housing and facilities provisions, medical and counselling support, and the cancellation policy.
+Prior to arrival FIE staff will assist students in preparing for their time in London by: o Providing an update packing list (if applicable) to ensure full compliance with UK laws and FIE policies (e.g. masks, thermometer, hand sanitizer); o Making students aware of any additional FIE rules, regulations, policies, procedures, or directives related to the crisis; Clearly identifying information related to the crisis in pre-arrival email communications; o Being available to conduct related to health and safety and the current situation in the UK for students and partner coordinators.
+Students are informed prior to arrival that they are expected to act responsibly with regards to their personal and other's health and well-being.
+Students are encouraged have a UK cell phone and mobile internet access (data) for the duration of their programme.
+Student cell phone numbers will be registered no later than the first week of classes.